Close

 Issuer:

-* The unit price for the Fund will be delayed temporarily given a special distribution is in progress.
+* The unit price for the Fund will be delayed temporarily due to an operational transition in progress, the release of daily unit prices will be delayed.

 *